Netflix is great. Really great. Amazon Prime Video is too. But there are other video services out there.

 Some are more movie focused, with an emphasis on a specific genre, and others place a spotlight on TV shows or documentaries.
 If you’ve ever muttered the phrase: “there’s nothing on TV”, prepare to eat those words, sharpish.

 - Compatibility: iOS/Android, Mac/PC, Sony & Samsung smart TVs, Apple AirPlay, Google ChromeCast, Amazon Fire TV, PS3, PS4

 Mubi is one of the more established streaming alternatives out there.
-It was founded 10 years ago (albeit for three years under a different name) with an aim to bring visionary movies from around the world to an audience that lives and breathes film.
+It was founded in 2007 (operating for three years under a different name) with an aim to bring visionary movies from around the world to an audience that lives and breathes film.
 In its own words, “popular doesn’t always mean good”.

 A film is handpicked daily and remains in Mubi’s catalogue for 30 days, meaning at any one time you have a choice of 30 films for your monthly subscription.
 It’s limited compared to it’s competition, but it’s carefully curated and filled with films you may not find anywhere else.

 You’ll find films both classic and new, big budget and small, subtitled and English speaking.
 Some you’ll know, many you won’t, then you’ll get to discuss it all with other Mubi users afterwards.

 The streaming quality is something Mubi has said it has worked on, and that we can vouch for – it’s HD streams are crisp and stable, even with older films.

 It might not be for everyone, but if you’re really into your movies, it’s a great way to discover more.